whaleclub/api/source/includes/positions_turbo/_contracts.md

 `GET https://api.whaleclub.co/v1/contracts`

 This endpoint will return information about currently active contracts such as the purchase deadline and expiry time.

-Contracts apply across all markets.
+When you submit a new turbo position, it'll be on one of the active contracts you get from here.

 If the request is successful, the API will return a `200` (Ok) status code.